ArshadChowdhury/ArshadChowdhury/README.md

 <br />

-I have nearly **3 years of software development experience** and am eager to bring my expertise to exciting new projects!
+I have **3 years of software development experience** and am eager to bring my expertise to exciting new projects!

 <br />